 Critical Zone research was initiated in 2007 with a \$15M (€11M) programme by the USA National Science Foundation to support 3 CZOs, with a doubling of support for a further 3 CZOs in 2009.
-A 7€M (\$9M) programme of research was funded in 2009 by the European Commission (EC), to establish an international network of observatories in Europe, China and USA, with a mandate to work with North American scientists.
-The French RBV (Network of River Basins) network, 20 CZO sites worldwide founded by governmental agencies, was awarded 7€M over ~10 years for the CRITEX (Critical Zone Programme of Excellence)
+A €7M (\$9M) programme of research was funded in 2009 by the European Commission (EC), to establish an international network of observatories in Europe, China and USA, with a mandate to work with North American scientists.
+The French RBV (Network of River Basins) network, 20 CZO sites worldwide founded by governmental agencies, was awarded €7M over ~10 years for the CRITEX (Critical Zone Programme of Excellence) equipment and infrastructure programme to support the CZOs.
+RBV has links with the USA and EC projects.
+A German CZO led by TUM (Technische Universität München) is working with the EC programme.

 Figure 2.
 World satellite map with locations of current CZOs and related study sites presented at the 9th-11th November, 2011 CZO workshop at the University of Delaware, USA.

 Appendix 2 contains a table of listed sites, location, and contact information.
 Satellite map provided by Google Earth.